-a) accounting, auditing and financial reporting standards, practices and disclosure requirements comparable to those applicable to companies in developed markets;

-b) the same level of government supervision and regulation of stock exchanges as countries with more advanced securities markets.
+- a. accounting, auditing and financial reporting standards, practices and disclosure requirements comparable to those applicable to companies in major markets; - b. the same level of government supervision and regulation of markets as countries with more advanced securities markets.

 Accordingly, certain emerging markets may not afford the same level of investor protection as would apply in more developed jurisdictions.